LISTEN TO MY LATEST PODCAST EPISODE

 What is a Technical Sketch in Fashion Design?

-Technical designers are usually the ones in charge of creating them but depending on the structure of specific fashion brands, it’s not unusual to see creative fashion designers also illustrating tech flats.
+Technical designers are usually the ones in charge of creating tech sketches, but depending on the size and structure of a fashion brand, it’s not unusual to see creative fashion designers also doing them too.

 Why is a Technical Sketch Important in the Apparel Industry?

-Flat sketches are essential tools that go beyond just helping designers, pattern makers, and manufacturers collaborate effectively.
+Flat sketches are essential tools beyond helping designers, pattern makers, and manufacturers collaborate effectively.

-• Efficient communication: Technical sketches serve as a universal language in the fashion world.
-With all the necessary information at hand, the design team, sample-makers, and manufacturers can work more efficiently.
-This means fewer back-and-forths – saving everyone time (and sanity!).
+• Efficient communication: Technical sketches are a universal language in the fashion world.
+This means less back-and-forth – saving everyone time (and sanity!).

-• Process documentation: If you’ve ever worked in product development, I’m sure you know well enough how many iterations and revisions it takes to get the perfect sample.
-Technical drawings serve as a record of these changes, making it easier to revisit any developments along the way.
+• Process documentation: If you’ve ever worked in product development, you know how many iterations and revisions it takes to get the perfect sample.
+Technical drawings act as a record of these changes, making it easier to revisit any developments along the way.

 • Legal protection: In some cases, technical sketches can provide legal protection for original designs and intellectual property rights.
 Behind every iconic fashion brand’s signature style lies a patent, and tucked within that patent, you’ll surely find detailed technical drawings depicting the design in detail.